MIDWEST WOMEN ARTISTS 1840-1940

 Symposium expenses are being covered by our sponsors and donors.
 Lunch, travel and overnight expenses will be the responsibility of the symposium participant.

-ADMISSION IS FREE AND OPEN TO THE PUBLIC.
+THE SYMPOSIUM IS FREE AND OPEN TO THE PUBLIC.
+Registration is recommended.

 Panel: Telling Women Artists' Stories